 For parents of boys, you might even take this as a preview of National Service.
-Whatever the case, we think it’s great for both boys and girls to embrace the great outdoors and learn to overcome strange terrains (without parents in tow).
+Whatever the case, we think it’s great for both boys and girls to embrace the great outdoors and learn to overcome strange terrains (without parents in tow) while attending Forest Schools in Singapore.

 What is Forest School?

-The Forest School education places emphasis on personal, socio-emotional development and technical skills development.
+Forest Schools in Singapore place an emphasis on personal, socio-emotional development and technical skills development.

 1. Forest School Singapore